The Pembroke Pines

 contributions from individuals, businesses and granting organizations.
 The Foundation also hosts fundraising events annually that help to provide funding for Foundation

-in 1992, the City of Pembroke Pines decided to start a Pembroke Pines Charter School System which today is the largest Charter School System in Broward County, and the largest municipally run
+City of Pembroke Pines decided to start a Pembroke Pines Charter School System which today is the largest Charter School System in Broward County, and the largest municipally run non-profit charter

 Pembroke Pines Central Charter Elementary and Middle Campus.
-And in 2003, the Pembroke Pines Florida State University (FSU) campus opened,
+And in 2003, the Pembroke Pines Florida State University (FSU)